Bundles of generalized theta functions over abelian surfaces

 For simplicity let us assume that universal sheaves $\mathcal E\to \uv\times A$ and $\mathcal F\to \uw\times A$ exist, using quasi-universal families otherwise.
 We form the bundle obtained by pushforward via the projection We claim that This is precisely the see-saw principle combined with Theorem \ref{ct1}.
-Indeed, the restriction of $\Theta$ to $\{E\}\times \uw$ equals The calculation of the restriction to $\uv\times \{F\}$ is similar:
+Indeed, the restriction $\Theta_E$ of $\Theta$ to $\{E\}\times \uw$ equals The calculation of the restriction to $\uv\times \{F\}$ is similar:

 We can now complete the proof.
 The locus where has complement of codimension at least $2$ in the product space by Proposition $0.5$ in \cite {Y2}; see also Remark $4.4$ in \cite {Y}.
 Indeed, the Proposition guarantees that when both ranks are at least $2$, $E$ and $F$ are generically locally free in their corresponding moduli spaces, giving the claim.
 The only exception occurs for vectors of the form for a fixed line bundle $L\to A$.
 In this case, $E$ is always nonlocally free.
 In fact, by Corollary $4.4$ in \cite {mukai3}, all such $E$'s are obtained as kernels of morphisms for $x\in A$, and for homogeneous vector bundles $H\to A$, so $E$ fails to be locally free at $x$.
 The codimension analysis holds true in this case as well: for each fixed $F$, the locus of $E$'s which intersects the singularity locus of $F$ has codimension $2$ in the moduli space.
 The argument when either $E$ or $F$ have rank $1$ also follows by a moduli count.